Toupée: Manufacture

 The first patent for a toupée was filed in 1921, and the first patent for a "hairpiece" was filed in 1956.

 Hair weaves

 Hair weaves are a technique in which the toupée's base is then woven into whatever natural hair the wearer retains.
 While this may result in a less detectable toupée, the wearer can experience discomfort, and sometimes hair loss from frequently retightening of the weave as one's own hair grows.
 After about six months a person can begin to lose hair permanently along the weave area, resulting in traction alopecia.
-Hair weaves were very popular in the 1980s & 1990s, but are not usually recommended because of the potential for permanent hair damage and hair loss.
+Hair weaves were very popular in the 1980s and 1990s, but are not usually recommended because of the potential for permanent hair damage and hair loss.

 Use and maintenance

 While toupée dealers and manufacturers usually advertise their products showing men swimming, water-skiing and enjoying watersports, these activities can often cause irreversible wear to the toupée.
 Saltwater and chlorine can cause a toupée to "wear out" quickly.
 Many shampoos and soaps will damage toupée fibers, which unlike natural hair, cannot grow back or replace themselves.

 While dealers of toupées can in fact help many customers to care for their toupées and make their presence virtually undetectable, the hairpieces must be of very high quality to begin with, carefully fitted, and maintained regularly and carefully.
 Even the best-cared-for toupée will need to be replaced on a regular basis, due to wear and, over time, to the growing areas of baldness on the wearer's head and changes in the shade of remaining hair.

 Toupée wearers may choose to own two or even three toupées at a time, ensuring that they have one to wear while the other is being cleaned, and, optionally, a spare.